tylrhnry/tylrhnry.github.io/README.md

 ### Development
 When navigated to the project directory, run `nix develop` to enter the development environment

-To run the app in development mode, run `yarn start`
+To run the app in development mode, run `yarn dev`

 To update packages, run `nix flake update` then `yarn upgrade`